November 2

 Scoring Points In The Red Zone

-When the offense is in the red zone, it means they’re in a good position to score points.
-Starting drives inside the opponent’s 20-yard line means that the team is close enough to kick a field goal and possibly score a touchdown.
+When the offense is in the red zone, they’re in a good position to score points.
+Starting drives inside the opponent’s 20-yard line means the team is close enough to kick a field goal and possibly score a touchdown.

 The closer a team gets to the end zone, the harder it is to score because of the limited vertical space.
-Teams only have less than 30 yards of vertical space to work with, which is why we often see teams struggle in the red zone.
+Teams only have less than 30 yards of vertical space, so we often see teams struggle in the red zone.

 Successful teams convert a high percentage of the time in the end zone and don’t miss opportunities to score points.